imatsatsos/matlab21a-ubuntu20/README.md

 This script installs all the necessary dependencies for MATLAB R2021a to be installed and run on a Ubuntu 20.04 system.
 The dependencies were sourced from [mathworks-ref-arch/container-images github](https://github.com/mathworks-ref-arch/container-images)

-## A convenient way using the power of containers!
+## A convenient way of installing MATLAB using the power of containers from the cloud!
-A really convenient way to install MATLAB R2021a on ***any*** distribution is to use a containerized Ubuntu 20.04 image with tools like [distrobox](https://github.com/89luca89/distrobox) and this script.
+An easy way to install and use MATLAB R2021a on ***any*** distribution, no matter which version it is, no matter what libraries it has installed or available, is to use a containerized Ubuntu 20.04 docker image with tools like [distrobox](https://github.com/89luca89/distrobox) and this script.

 Here is an example:
 ```